WB3Tech/Cucumber-Serenity-JUnit5/README.md

 `HelloService_BDD » NoClassDefFound cucumber/runtime/junit/Assertions`

-If you change the '@RunWith(CucumberWithSerenity.class)' to '@RunWith(Cucumber.class)', the error disappears and the tests run.
+If you change the `@RunWith(CucumberWithSerenity.class)` to `@RunWith(Cucumber.class)` in HelloService_BDD class, the error disappears and the tests run.
+Although, as stated above, the results are not reported.